 - This information covers the most commonly offered financial aid programs available to full-time undergraduate students at RIT.
-Information is correct as of 11/23. - Most programs require satisfactory academic progress (SAP) toward degree completion to maintain eligibility (see RIT Financial Aid & Scholarships website). - > Federal student aid programs are subject to government appropriations. - Filing the FAFSA by the preferred filing date will ensure priority consideration for all programs.
-Applications filed after this date will receive consideration as long as funds remain available. - Scholarships provided by RIT will be prorated for NTID-sponsored students to reflect lower NTID tuition rates.
-Please see NTID version of this publication if you are a deaf or hard-of-hearing applicant.

-In addition to the aid criteria listed above, the additional meritbased scholarships shown at right have specific selection criteria and/or application procedures.
+Information is correct as of 12/23. - Most programs require satisfactory progress toward degree completion to maintain eligibility (see RIT Undergraduate Bulletin). - > Federal student aid programs are subject to government appropriations. - > Filing the FAFSA by the preferred filing date will ensure priority consideration for all programs.
+Applications filed after this date will receive consideration as long as funds remain available. - > In addition to the aid criteria listed above, the additional merit-based scholarships shown at right have specific selection criteria and/or application procedures.